Rabbit Rhythms of February

 Rabbits as a Viable

-We had no sooner announced the availability of frozen raw rabbit for feeding dogs and cats, than we heard from a rabbit breeder who wanted to participate in the rabbit breeder network that is Rabbits4U.
+We had no sooner announced the availability of frozen raw rabbit for feeding dogs and cats, than we heard from rabbit breeders who wanted to participate in producing raw rabbit for pet consumption.

+Rabbits4U is a network of rabbit breeders around the USA.
 Rabbits4U produces and markets raw frozen rabbits specifically for feeding your pet dogs, cats, snakes, and any other carnivore pets you may have.
-By developing a network of breeders, Carla Carter (of Carter Farms and the owner/manager of Rabbits4U) can arrange for a nearby breeder to ship your order of frozen rabbit, thereby decreasing transit time and shipping costs.
+By utilizing a network of breeders, Carla Carter, (of Carter Farms and the owner/manager of Rabbits4U), can arrange for a nearby breeder to ship your order of frozen rabbit, thereby decreasing transit time and shipping costs.

 It becomes a win-win-win for everybody, including rabbit breeders who love raising rabbits and love earning extra money while they're at it.